Real Forms of Holomorphic Hamiltonian Systems: Introduction

-\end{proof} This proposition shows that the Hamiltonian vector field generated by a holomorphic function defines a bihamiltonian structure on \(M\) with respect to the two symplectic forms \(\omega_R\) and \(\omega_I\) \cite{Moerbeke, realization}.
+This proposition shows that the Hamiltonian vector field generated by a holomorphic function satisfies a bihamiltonian structure on $M$ with respect to the two symplectic forms $\omega_R$ and $\omega_I$.

-To generalise the concept of real structures on complex vector spaces we say that a real structure on a complex manifold \(M\) is an involution \(R\) whose derivative is everywhere conjugate-linear.
-If non-empty, the fixed-point set of \(R\) can be considered a real form of \(M\).
+To generalise the concept of real structures on complex vector spaces, we say that a real structure on a complex manifold $M$ is an involution $R$ whose derivative is everywhere conjugate-linear.
+If non-empty, the fixed-point set of $R$ can be considered a real form of $M$.
 More generally, a real form of a complex manifold shall mean a totally real submanifold of half dimension.
+Recall that a submanifold $N\subset M$ is called totally real if $T_xN\cap I(T_xN)=\{0\}$ for all $x$ in $N$.

+We immediately caution that our use of the term `real form' should not be confused with the concept of a real-valued differential form.
+Our choice of language is designed to reflect the corresponding notion of real forms in Lie theory.